Skip to content

 • Use state variables in conditions

-3. Decision Node - AI-powered routing decisions
+2. Decision Node - AI-powered routing decisions

-• Let LLM decide the next step
+• Let LLM decide the next step based on context

-• Define possible decision outcomes
+• Define possible decision outcomes (nodes list)

-• Fallback to default if unclear
+• Fallback to default output if decision unclear

 Use Cases: